dimitristom/fairnessinai.github.io/index.md

 ## Submission Guidelines
 The workshop will accept both regular papers and short papers (work in progress, vision/outrageous ideas).
 All submissions must be prepared in accordance with the IEEE template available <a href="https://www.ieee.org/conferences_events/conferences/publishing/templates.html" target="_blank">here</a>.
 The workshop follows the same rules of Conflicts of Interest (COI) as ICDE 2024.

+Paper should be submitted using the Conference Management Tool <a href="https://cmt3.research.microsoft.com/ICDE2024">https://cmt3.research.microsoft.com/ICDE2024</a> and select the "Fairness in AI" workshop.

 The following are the page limits (excluding references):

 * Regular Papers: 10 pages
 * Short Papers: 6 pages